nyancrimew/maia.crimew.gay/src/posts/fuckstalkerware-2.md

 on the evening of sunday the 23rd i noticed that i could no longer sign into my testing account at spyhide, it appears that virsis has "responded to my request for comment" by closing up at least some of the holes. sign ups were disabled (except i think through the app ?), some database password were changed, my webshell removed and my account deleted. a quick check with goop shows that .git is still exposed and nothing else (including the arbitrary file upload) has been fixed.

 the data from this leak will be available soon in limited distribution to other journalists and researchers via [DDoSecrets](https://ddosecrets.com) (please [support them financially](https://ddosecrets.charity)), this article will be updated to reflect that once that is the case. as always feel free to [contact](/contact) me with any tips, data, vulnerabilities, industry insider info (for this series and just in general) or for journalistic inquiries.

+## updates

+around 3 hours after publishing i received an email response from mohammad a., claiming he was only briefly involved in this project as a contractor around 8 years ago, he further claims not to know who runs spyhide or any of the people involved. his explaination for even recent commits having his name and email address attached is that he used to make commits from on the server, meaning that as a new developer picked up the work they just kept being made in his name, given what i know about how development appears to happen this seems believable enough. his full username + last name and email address have been removed from the blog post.